Ezio2994/js-game/README.md

 ### Main Features

-Once the user start the game is going to receive a tutorial accesable every moment during the game from the menu.
+Once the user start the game is going to receive a tutorial accesable every moment during the game from the menu. <br>
-During battle character can "attack", use "magic" which inflict more damage to different type of enemies, using "items" to restore MP/AP and "flee" to try escape the battle.
+During battle character can "attack", use "magic" which inflict more damage to different type of enemies, using "items" to restore MP/AP and "flee" to try escape the battle.  <br>
-By defeating enemies the character is going to get experience point which can be used to increase the character's stats and become stronger.
+By defeating enemies the character is going to get experience point which can be used to increase the character's stats and become stronger.  <br>
-By defeting enemenies the character may randomly gain item usable to restore LP (life point) and AP (art point).
+By defeting enemenies the character may randomly gain item usable to restore LP (life point) and AP (art point).  <br>
-By defeting enemenies the character may randomly gain Equipment which once worn increase character's stats.
+By defeting enemenies the character may randomly gain Equipment which once worn increase character's stats.  <br>